puppetlabs/puppet-vro-starter_content/README.md

-# vRealize Plugin Starter Content Pack
+# vRealize Automation Plugin Starter Content Pack

 ## Introduction

 This repository provides starter Puppet content for the [Puppet plugin for vRealize Automation](https://solutionexchange.vmware.com/admin/products/133777) (VRO and VRA).
 It shows you how Puppet code is organized to make self-provisioning easy and can create 5 different machine types out of the box:
 - Linux base server
 - Linux MySQL server
 - Linux web server